focussi-api/focussi-api.github.io/driver_only_fleet/add_driver.md

 ```

 ## Parameters
-1. `identifiers` is a required element.
+- `fleet_token` Required.
+This if offered by IT department of Focus Solutions.
+- `identifiers` Required.
 At least one key should be supplied.
 Any key with blank value will be ignored.
 The request would be rejected if `identifiers` is not valid. `driver_name` is a preserved built-in key.
 You could define any custom key and not use the preserved one.

-2. `driver` is a required element.
+- `driver` Required.
 You can have custom fields passed as well using the optional nested element `custom_fields`.

-3. `coverages` is an optional element and is type of `Array`, but remember product_token should be unique for each item in the coverage list.
+- `coverages` Required. `Array` type.
+Remember product_token should be unique for each coverage item in the list.

 ## Response
 ```json